adekanmi123/AngelHack2017/README.md

-# project
+# Sprite - Clear Hai !!

-project  is a advanced traffic management system .
-It will help in solving 2 major problems of our life .
+Sprite  is a advanced traffic management system .
+It will help in solving 3 major problems of traffic .
-1. Providing way to ambulance
+1. Providing way to ambulance in emergency situtations.
 2. Saving petrol
 3. Traffic congestion

+Sprite uses a specialized hardware control